-GeneSight’s product is backed by seven peer-reviewed clinical studies.
-One study showed higher remission rates among those who took the GeneSight test.
+GeneSight’s product is backed by seven peer-reviewed clinical studies, including one study showed higher remission rates among those who took the test.

 As a clinical pharmacogenomics test, it works differently than other DNA tests like 23andMe and AncestryDNA.
 The GeneSight test focuses exclusively on analyzing gene-drug interactions to identify the best treatments for mental health conditions.